AtanasovAtanas/interactive-content/EN/07-Streams-Files-and-Directories/02-Basic-Streams-in-Java.md

 The Streams we have seen so far use unbuffered I/O.

-This means each or write request is handled directly by the underlying Operating System.
+This means each read or write request is handled directly by the underlying Operating System.

 This can make a program much less efficient, since each such request often triggers disk space, network activity, or some other operation that is relatively expensive.